firefly-iii/docs/docs/docs/firefly-iii/installation/docker.md

 Download **[the Docker compose file](https://raw.githubusercontent.com/firefly-iii/docker/main/docker-compose.yml)** and place it somewhere convenient.
 It doesn't really matter where you place it, but I suggest a dedicated directory.

-Make sure you grab the raw file, and don't copy-paste the text from your browser.
+Grab the raw file, and don't copy-paste the text from your browser.
 The spaces in the file are very important.
 So use "Save As".

 !!! info
     The Apache server inside this Docker image will run as `www-data`.
 This will be reflected by the files you upload: they will be owned by `www-data`.
 You can change the user the image runs under but that user must exist inside the Docker image or things may not work as expected.